Jere Lehtinen: 1995–2003

 After an impressive year in 1995, where Lehtinen won both the SM-liiga and World Championship, he went overseas to play in the NHL.
 He saw only one game in the minors and was part of the Dallas Stars organization instantly.
 Lehtinen worked his way up in three years to join Mike Modano on the team's first line and was nominated for the Frank J. Selke Trophy for the first time in 1996–97 season.
 During 1997–98 season, he was voted to the 1998 NHL All-Star Game.
 It was the first year the NHL introduced a new system in which European players play against North American players.
 Lehtinen's fellow countrymen Saku Koivu, Teemu Selänne and Jari Kurri were also voted to the Game.
 The same year, Lehtinen was again a nominee for the Selke Trophy as the best defensive forward and eventually won the prestigious award.
 He is the first Finnish player to have won the award.
 Lehtinen was also part of the bronze-winning Finnish team at the 1998 Winter Olympics in Nagano, Japan.

-In 1999, the Stars progressed to the Stanley Cup Finals, where they defeated the Buffalo Sabres in six games, winning the Stanley Cup.
-In the series, Lehtinen scored the first goal in the decisive Game 6, then assisted on Brett Hull's Cup-winning goal in overtime.
+In 1999, the Stars progressed to the Stanley Cup Final, where they defeated the Buffalo Sabres in six games, winning the Stanley Cup.
+In the series, Lehtinen scored the first goal in the decisive game six, then assisted on Brett Hull's Cup-winning goal in overtime.
 That year, Lehtinen set career-high statistics and also captured the Selke Trophy, becoming just the third player in NHL history to win the award in consecutive seasons.